-Adopt this strategy to seriously upgrade your diet in 2018.
+Adopt this strategy to seriously upgrade your diet.

-Every January, you probably vow to eat less: less junk food, fewer carbs, not as much sugar.
+Does this declaration sound familiar?
+“I vow to eat less.”
+Less junk food, fewer carbs, not as much sugar.

-Researchers at Cornell University Food and Brand Lab found that people respond more readily to positive nutrition messages, like “eating fruit is good for you,” rather than negative messages, like “eating candy is bad for you.”
-And experts agree it’s a better approach for eating well.
+Food experts say that positive nutrition messages, like “eating fruit is good for you,” can be more motivating than negative messages, like “eating candy is bad for you.”

 “If you spend more of your time focusing on eating healthy foods, then by default, you will spend less time eating unhealthy foods,” says New York–based nutrition consultant Keri Gans, R.D.N., author of The Small Change Diet.

-To help you turn that intention into results, we asked nutrition experts to share the top five foods or nutrients they recommend eating more of this year—and realistic ways to make it happen.
+To help you turn that intention into results, we asked nutrition experts to share the top six foods or nutrients they recommend eating more of — and realistic ways to make it happen.

 Fruit is rich in vitamins, antioxidants, and fiber.
 And since it’s available fresh or frozen, it’s easy to stock up and have on hand.